Shaunavon, Saskatchewan: Shaunavon and District Music Festival

 First started in 1928, the festival has been a staple in Shaunavon for 83 years.
 The inaugural festival took place on April 15, 1928.
 When it was first started, the Saskatchewan Music Festival Association was then known as the Southwestern Branch of the Saskatchewan Musical Association.
 There was years where the festival did not take place due to World War II.
 The festival is organized by the Saskatchewan Arts Council and Saskatchewan Music Festival Association.
 The festival also provides scholarships for music education students.
 There were nearly $3,500 in scholarships handed out at the 2014 festival.
 The festival annually chooses an honorary patron of the festival.
 The chosen patron is routinely a well-known citizen of Shaunavon.
 Occasionally a citizen of the neighbouring towns of Eastend, Gull Lake, or Maple Creek will be chosen as the honorary patron.

-Other Attractions
+Other attractions

-The Pine Cree Regional Park is located approximately 30 km from Shaunavon in the neighbouring RM of Arlington No. 79.
-There are 29 campsites located along the creek.
-The park features amenities such as barbecues, playgrounds, ball diamonds, and bridges.
-The Pine Cree Regional Park is truly a rustic get-a-way, as the entire park is non-electrical.

 Showarama occurs in the spring showcasing merchants in and around the community, I love Shaunavon Day, and the Parade of Lights take place each winter, and Boomtown Days and the Pro-Rodeo occur during the summer.
 The Shaunavon Rodeo Grounds serve as the backdrop for the annual Shaunavon Pro Rodeo.
 The Shaunavon Rodeo Association has hosted events, both amateur and professional, for over 40 years.
 The Shaunavon Pro Rodeo is a CPRA sanctioned event and features many professional competitors that follow the rodeo circuit east from the Calgary Stampede.
 The Rodeo Grounds are located about 6 km west of Shaunavon on Highway No. 13.